Donald Barnhouse

 Donald Grey Barnhouse (March 28, 1895 – November 5, 1960), was an American Christian preacher, pastor, theologian, radio pioneer, and writer.
-He was pastor of the Tenth Presbyterian Church in Philadelphia, Pennsylvania from 1927 to his death in 1960.
-As a pioneer in radio broadcasting, his program, The Bible Study Hour, continues today and is now known as Dr. Barnhouse & the Bible.
+He was pastor of the Tenth Presbyterian Church in Philadelphia from 1927 to his death in 1960.
+The Bible Study Hour, his pioneering radio program continues, now known as Dr. Barnhouse & the Bible.

 Career

-Barnhouse pastored the Tenth Presbyterian Church in Philadelphia, Pennsylvania from 1927 until his death in 1960.
+Barnhouse pastored the Tenth Presbyterian Church in Philadelphia from 1927 until his death in 1960.
 He was a pioneer in preaching over the radio; his program was known as The Bible Study Hour.
-His broadcasts were taped, and today the program continues to air as Dr. Barnhouse & the Bible.
-In 1949, he began a weekly, in-depth study of the Book of Romans on his program, which lasted until his death in 1960.
-He also wrote many articles and books.
-For many years, Barnhouse held a Bible class on Monday evenings at St. Luke's Lutheran Church near Times Square in Manhattan, which lasted until his death.
+His broadcasts were taped and today the program continues to air as Dr. Barnhouse & the Bible.
+In 1949, he began a weekly, in-depth study of the Book of Romans on his program, which lasted until he died in 1960.
+He wrote many articles and books.
+For many years, Barnhouse held a Bible class on Monday evenings at Saint Luke's Lutheran Church near Times Square in Manhattan, which lasted until his death.

 In 1931, Barnhouse began publishing Revelation, a magazine which published his sermons, expositions, and religious interpretations of current events.
 Revelation was published until 1950.
-Barnhouse also founded Eternity magazine in 1950 and was editor-in-chief of the monthly publication.
-He wrote a "Window on the World" column for each issue between 1931 and 1960 and discussed contemporary concerns from a biblical perspective.
+Barnhouse also founded Eternity magazine, a monthly publication, in 1950 and was the editor-in-chief.
+He wrote the "Window on the World" column for each issue between 1931 and 1960 and discussed contemporary concerns from a Biblical perspective.
 In September 1956, Eternity magazine published his article, "Are the Seventh-day Adventists Christians?"
-He answered affirmatively, but in the past, he had excluded them for some of their teachings.
+He answered affirmatively, but in the past he had excluded them, saying they were not Christians for some of their teachings.

 The article was described as a "blockbuster" by his wife, Margaret Barnhouse, in her biography, That Man Barnhouse (1983).
 She wrote that the "reaction was immediate: outraged canceling of subscriptions or grateful commendation because [he] had the courage to... admit he had been wrong in the past about the Adventists."
 Along with fellow evangelical Walter Martin, Barnhouse argued that the "Adventists hold all the basic doctrines of Christianity" with some heterodox teachings.
-Eternity published a cover story and memorial issue tribute to Barnhouse shortly after his death.
+Eternity published a memorial issue tribute and a cover story of Barnhouse shortly after his death.

-C. Everett Koop, the former U.S. Surgeon General, attended the Tenth Presbyterian Church for more than twenty years.
+C. Everett Koop, the former U.S. Surgeon General, attended the Tenth Presbyterian Church for more than 20 years.
 He said of Barnhouse:

-"His authoritative voice held my attention, his physical appearance was arresting, and his preaching was teaching of the highest intellectual order ...
-I always marveled at the simplicity of the faith of this very intelligent and learned man."